India expects China to come up with perception on LAC during next commander level talks

 During the military commander level talks India has insisted that the PLA withdraws from the Finger Four spur on the northern bank and also restore the status quo ante by going back to Finger Eight.
 This was the position as on April 2020 and India insists that the same be restored.

 The PLA troop deployment continues to remain deployed in full strength.
-However the Air Force activity has come down.
+However, the Air Force activity has come down.
 The Indian Army continues to remain in a high state of alert as it suspects a Chinese move to transgress into the Indian side of the LAC post October 15, when the snowfall begins.